 How long does it take to become an infection preventionist nurse?
 The most common path takes 4–7 years: 2–4 years earning a BSN (or existing RN with ADN plus RN-to-BSN), followed by 2–5 years of bedside clinical experience, then 1 year in an IP role to qualify for CIC certification.
 With an existing nursing career, the transition into an IP role can happen in 3–5 years from the point of deciding to pursue the specialty.

 How long does it take to get CIC certified?
-After entering an IP role, you need a minimum of one year of full-time experience (or 3,000 hours) before you can apply for the CIC exam.
-Once you submit a complete application, CBIC confirms eligibility within seven business days.
-You then have 90 days to schedule and sit for the exam.
+After entering an IP role, you need a minimum of one year of full-time experience (or two years part-time, or 3,000 hours within the past three years) before you can apply for the CIC exam.
+Once CBIC confirms eligibility, you have a 90-day window to schedule and sit the exam.
 Total timeline from starting an IP position to having your CIC: typically 12–18 months.

 What does an infection preventionist do all day?
 No two days are identical, but a typical day might include reviewing overnight lab data for potential HAIs, completing NHSN surveillance entry from the prior day, meeting with a unit manager about an unusual cluster of infections, responding to a question from environmental services about a cleaning protocol, reviewing a new policy for hand hygiene compliance, and preparing an education slide deck for next week’s nursing orientation.
 The role is heavily data-driven and involves constant collaboration with nursing leadership, physicians, lab, environmental services, and administration.